ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

   :emphasize-lines: 1-2
   :dedent: 12

-SQL Server Express LocalDB
-^^^^^^^^^^^^^^^^^^^^^^^^^^

 The name of the connection string is passed in to the context by calling a method on a ``DbContextOptionsBuilder`` object.
-For local development, the doc:`ASP.NET Core configuration system </fundamentals/configuration>` reads the connection string from the *appsettings.json* file.
+For local development, the :doc:`ASP.NET Core configuration system </fundamentals/configuration>` reads the connection string from the *appsettings.json* file.

 .. literalinclude::  intro/samples/cu/appsettings2.json
   :language: json
-  :end-before:  Logging
-  :emphasize-lines: 5-6
+  :emphasize-lines: 2-3

 Your *appsettings.json* file created by the Visual Studio new-project template will have a generated database name with a suffix to guarantee uniqueness.

+SQL Server Express LocalDB
+^^^^^^^^^^^^^^^^^^^^^^^^^^

 The connection string specifies a SQL Server LocalDB database.
 LocalDB is a lightweight version of the SQL Server Express Database Engine and is intended for application development, not production use.
 LocalDB starts on demand and runs in user mode, so there is no complex configuration.
-By default, LocalDB creates *.mdf* database files in the `C:/Users/<user>` directory.
+By default, LocalDB creates *.mdf* database files in the ``C:/Users/<user>`` directory.

-For more information, see :doc:`/fundamentals/dependency-injection` and .

 Add code to initialize the database with test data
 ---------------------------------------------------